AhmedSaidCitak/Liman_Documentation/README.md

   - via Extension Market
   - via Uploading
 - How to change Domain Settings
+- How to get to know about Samba and Domain

 **Ahmed Said Çıtak - Intern at HAVELSAN - 2021**